 - Identification: Each horse should be identified with at least one, if not all of the following:

-- A leather halter with name/farm information in a zip lock bag secured to the halter with duct tape.
+- A leather halter with name/farm information in a sealed plastic bag secured to the halter with duct tape.

 - Photos of each horse as proof of ownership highlighting obvious identifying marks.